-Community members primarily report incidents through channels like community leaders, protection structures, and law enforcement, as they are seen as effective authorities.
+Community members primarily report incidents through channels like community leaders, protection structures, camp management structures and law enforcement, as they are seen as effective authorities.
 Seeking external assistance is common, believed to have the resources and expertise to address security issues.
 Some prefer internal conflict resolution or mediation for quicker, localized solutions, avoiding potential legal complexities.